Why You Should Vacation in Costa Rica

 Where to Stay

-We chose to share Coco Flotante, a private oceanfront villa, with another family for a week’s vacation.
+There are lots of Costa Rica vacation rentals to choose from.
+We booked Coco Flotante, a private oceanfront villa, with another family for a week’s vacation.
 It is just about an hour from the airport in Liberia and 45-minutes from Tamarindo or Santa Cruz.

 The layout of the home was ideal for our group of four adults and three teens.
 Downstairs there are two master suites on opposite ends of the house giving each offering plenty of privacy.
 Both have their own bathrooms, closets, and access to the outdoor space.